damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Code Snippets

 Sometimes do you use exactly the same code snippet or template in different projects or files?
 Create a code snippet and leave it available for you whenever you want.
 Expand the navigation on your left and click **[Snippets]**.
-All of your snippets are gonna be there.
+All of your snippets will be there.
 You can set them to public, internal (only for GitLab logged users), or private.

 ![Snippets - screenshot](/images/blogimages/gitlab-workflow-an-overview/gitlab-code-snippet.png){:.shadow}